The 25 Greatest Revenge Movies of All Time

 16. Braveheart (1995)

-Mel Gibson leveled up as a director after The Man Without A Face with this (heavily-dramatized) true-life story about 13th-century warrior William Wallace, who became a freedom fighter for the Scottish people after English troops invaded his village and executed Murron (Catherine McCormack), his childhood sweetheart.
-Wallace’s journey escalates into a celebration of and defense from freedom from tyranny, but not before he becomes Public Enemy Number One under the rule of Longshanks’s son Edward (Peter Hanly), and eventually, attracts the interest of France’s Princess Isabella (Sophie Marceau).
+Mel Gibson leveled up as a director after The Man Without A Face with this (heavily dramatized) true-life story about 13th-century warrior William Wallace, who became a freedom fighter for the Scottish people after English troops invaded his village and executed Murron (Catherine McCormack), his childhood sweetheart.
+Wallace’s journey escalates into a celebration of freedom from tyranny, but not before he becomes Public Enemy Number One under the rule of Longshanks’s son Edward (Peter Hanly), and eventually, attracts the interest of France’s Princess Isabella (Sophie Marceau).
 If learning what Scotsmen have under their kilts isn’t enough to make you want to watch this, consider that it ends with Gibson getting literally drawn and quartered.

 17. The Limey (1999)